7 Types Of Narcissists And Narcissism Traits To Look For

 - Preoccupation with fantasies about power, brilliance, beauty, ideal love, or unlimited success: These fantasies are more than a teenage daydream and can indicate mental health issues.
 A person with narcissism often has delusions that he or she possesses some great quality that others cannot obtain or even begin to understand.
 They may fantasize about a famous person being secretly in love with them.
 When someone calls the narcissist’s attention to the fact that these feelings are a fantasy only, they become very offended and play the victim.

 - The belief that only people who have the same superior traits can understand them.

-Types of Narcissists
+Different Types of Narcissism

-They are very manipulative.
+People with this personality are very manipulative.
 Their behavior is often so subtle that it can be difficult to spot the warning signs.
-The vulnerable narcissist tends to use their ability to manipulate the feelings, thoughts, and behaviors of others to help fuel their own ego trip.
-If a person sees through this narcissist’s behavior, he or she will likely act hurt or offended and will then move on to another, unsuspecting target.
+A person with vulnerable narcissism personality tends to use their ability to manipulate the feelings, thoughts, and behaviors of others to help fuel their own ego trip.
+If a person sees through this type of narcissist’s behavior, he or she will likely act hurt or offended and will then move on to another, unsuspecting target.

-The Malignant Narcissist
+The Malignant Narcissist Personality Disorder

 The Vindictive Narcissist

 Vindictive may very well be an understatement.
 If you challenge a person with vindictive narcissism, they will do everything they can to destroy you with their aggression.
 Someone with vindictive narcissism may gossip about you to your friends and try to break up friendships.
 They love to play the victim to bosses and try to get their targets fired.
 If you were married to someone with vindictive narcissism, don’t be surprised if they try to turn your children against you through constant criticism of your behavior.